1231301695/TT4L_G6_Requirements_Project/SRS.md

 ## **1.1 Purpose** {#1.1-purpose}

-    The purpose of the software to be developed, known as University Communication and Services Portal (UCSP) is mainly to provide a centralized platform for students, parents, lecturers, and administrators to access academic and administrative information in a transparent and timely manner.
-This system aims to integrate seamlessly with the university’s existing Campus Management System (CLiC) to deliver real-time access to essential data, including academic performance, attendance records, billing, and fee information.
-Ultimately, the portal will ensure effective and timely communication by integrating an SMS Gateway, allowing automated alerts and notifications to be sent directly to students and parents.
-The UCSP will also provide access to various online tools and services such as student records, course registration, library resources, and IT support such as streamlining processes, improving efficiency, and saving time for all users.
+    The purpose of the software to be developed, known as EduAxis is mainly to provide a centralized platform for students, parents, lecturers, and administrators to access academic and administrative information in a transparent and timely manner.
+This system aims to integrate seamlessly with the university’s existing Campus Management System (CMS) to deliver real-time access to essential data, including academic performance, attendance records, billing, and fee information.
+Ultimately, the system will ensure effective and timely communication by integrating an SMS Gateway, allowing automated alerts and notifications to be sent directly to students and parents.
+The EduAxis will also provide access to various online tools and services such as student records, course registration, library resources, and IT support such as streamlining processes, improving efficiency, and saving time for all users.

 ## **1.2 Scope** {#1.2-scope}

-The software product to be developed is the **University Communication and Services Portal**, a centralized platform that integrates with existing university systems such as the Learning Management System (LMS), academic calendar, and Campus Management System (CMS).
-This portal aims to streamline communication and academic service delivery for students, parents, lecturers, and administrative staff.
+The software product to be developed is the EduAxis, a centralized platform that integrates with existing university systems such as the Learning Management System (LMS), academic calendar, and Campus Management System (CLiC).
+This system aims to streamline communication and academic service delivery for students, parents, lecturers, and administrative staff.

-The portal will allow students to check grades, attendance, schedules, register for courses, and pay tuition fees.
+The system will allow students to check grades, attendance, schedules, register for courses, and pay tuition fees.
 Parents will be able to monitor their child’s academic performance, receive fee reminders, and get SMS alerts on important issues.
 Lecturers can upload grades, mark attendance, and post course updates, while administrators will manage user access and system configurations.

 Key features include real-time SMS alerts for low attendance and unpaid fees, automation of routine tasks, and centralized access to academic notifications and services.
-The portal is designed to reduce manual workload, support timely communication, and enhance user engagement across all roles.
+The system is designed to reduce manual workload, support timely communication, and enhance user engagement across all roles.

+The system shall address the real needs of four primary user groups:

+- Students: Must be able to access grades, attendance, fee details, timetables, and submit feedback.
+They will primarily use mobile devices and require real-time notifications.
+- Parents: Can view academic results, fee status, timetables, and receive SMS/email alerts about tuition, attendance, or course registration changes.
+- Lecturers: Will manage course grading, attendance, and announcements through dedicated dashboards, with system alerts and visual performance tracking.
+- Administrators: Will oversee system integrations (e.g., CLiC, LMS), control permissions, manage backups, and resolve common support issues reported by users.

 This software aligns with the overall goal of improving communication flow, increasing operational efficiency, and encouraging student accountability.
-By consolidating key academic functions into a single platform, the portal will deliver greater transparency, faster information sharing, and improved access to university services for all stakeholders.
+By consolidating key academic functions into a single platform, the system will deliver greater transparency, faster information sharing, and improved access to university services for all stakeholders.

 ## **1.3 Product overview** {#1.3-product-overview}

 ### **1.3.1 Product perspective** {#1.3.1-product-perspective}

-The University Communication and Services Portal, an integrated academic management and communication system, plays a central role within the university’s digital ecosystem.
-It connects multiple internal systems such as the Campus Management System (CMS), Learning Management System (LMS), academic calendar, and university database, serving as a unified access point for students, parents, lecturers, and administrative staff.
-Through its integration with services like SMS gateways and email servers, the portal ensures seamless delivery of notifications, reminders, and academic information across all user groups.
+The UEduAxis, an integrated academic management and communication system, plays a central role within the university’s digital ecosystem.
+It connects multiple internal systems such as the Campus Management System (CLiC), Learning Management System (LMS), academic calendar, and university database, serving as a unified access point for students, parents, lecturers, and administrative staff.
+Through its integration with services like SMS gateways and email servers, the system ensures seamless delivery of notifications, reminders, and academic information across all user groups.

-The portal operates within a broader institutional infrastructure that includes tools for grading, attendance tracking, course registration, and financial management.
+The system operates within a broader institutional infrastructure that includes tools for grading, attendance tracking, course registration, and financial management.
 Its functionality overlaps with these systems by enabling automated data exchange and reducing reliance on manual processes.
-For instance, it retrieves student records and schedules from the CMS, syncs course data with the LMS, and pulls academic deadlines from the academic calendar system.
+For instance, it retrieves student records and schedules from the CLiC, syncs course data with the LMS, and pulls academic deadlines from the academic calendar system.
 It also allows parents to access academic information about their children and receive SMS alerts for issues like low attendance or unpaid tuition fees.

-The portal interfaces with the larger system landscape through several key connections:
+The system interfaces with the larger system landscape through several key connections:

-1. System Interfaces: Integration with CMS, LMS, SMS Gateway, and authentication services for real-time data synchronization.
+1. System Interfaces: Integration with CLiC, LMS, SMS Gateway, and authentication services for real-time data synchronization.

 2. User Interfaces: Intuitive web and mobile interfaces for students, parents, lecturers, and administrators.